-Basketball Press Offense - Flood Press BreakBy James Gels, from the Coach’s Clipboard Basketball Playbook, @ http://www.coachesclipboard.net
+Basketball Press Offense - Flood Press BreakBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-O1 sprints up the right sideline, but upon reaching half-court, will turn and sprint back to the ball, to the middle near the arc.
+O1 sprints up the right sideline, but upon reaching half-court, turns and sprints back to the ball, to the middle near the arc.
 Meanwhile, O4 and O5 sprint up from their half-court spots for the inbounds pass from O3.
 It's very important that both O4 and O5 sprint to the 3-point arc area, and not the elbows, for good spacing.

 After receiving the inbounds pass, O4 (or O5) passes to our point-guard O1 in the middle (diagram B), and usually O1 can speed-dribble up the court and break the press from here.